Ugandan Americans

-Ugandan Americans are Americans of Ugandan descent.
+Ugandan Americans are Americans of Ugandan descent and ancestry.
 The survey of 2014 counted 20,248 Ugandan Americans in the United States.

 History

 In the 1960s, many Ugandans immigrated to places such as Chicago, many of them to study at selected universities.
 In 1975, 859 Ugandans emigrated, most fleeing Idi Amin's regime.
 They were mostly of Indian descent, whose families had lived in Uganda for several generations.
-Many Ugandan emigrants were seminarians and clerics, who settled in places such as Chicago to study theology and later become pastors for African congregations.
+Many Ugandan emigrants were seminarians and clerics, who moved from Chicago to settle in places like Minneapolis-St. Paul, to study theology and later become pastors for African congregations.

 In the 1980s, there was a steady and gradual growth in number of Ugandans in North America, particularly in the US, where some immigrated via the DV - lottery system.
 However, Ugandan immigration fell to less than 150 each year in the late 1980s and early 1990s, a time of political stability in Uganda.

 Although the reasons as to why people migrate have evolved, more recently, due to the political economy, the benefit thereof to today's Uganda, is indisputable.

 Few Ugandan refugees obtained permanent residency status in the US, viz from 1946 to 1996, fewer than 50 people.
 However, in 1993 and 1994, 87 people and 79 people obtained US permanent residency status respectively.

 Demography

-The largest Ugandan communities are in California, Maryland, Massachusetts, Texas, and Illinois.
-In Los Angeles, California Ugandans tend to concentrate in the San Fernando Valley.